 Amazon’s entry level Kindle used to be useless in a power cut.
 While the more expensive Paperwhite and Oasis models had built-in lights, if you had the basic 6in one you’d need a head torch, some candles or the eyesight of an owl to carry on reading in the dark.
 But electrically challenged bookworms on a budget need worry no more, because Amazon has just given its cheapest Kindle an adjustable backlight as well.
 At £69.99 it costs £10 more than its gloomy predecessor but you still get a 167ppi display with better contrast, while capacitive tech makes the touchscreen much nicer to use.
 Built-in Bluetooth also means you can seamlessly switch been reading and listening to an audiobook, which, come to think of it, might be your better option in a blackout.

-Black Friday Week is here and Amazon have some cracking deals for gadget geeks everywhere!
+Black Friday Week is here and there are have some cracking Amazon device deals for gadget geeks everywhere!